lf-/de1-soc-nixos/README.md

 ### Known bugs

-* Currently U-Boot reports that its environment file is corrupt.
-I assume I'm doing something wrong, but this means that getting the system to boot involves typing `run bootcmd_mmc0` at the U-Boot prompt manually, at the moment.

-  This will be fixed Eventually, but this needs to ship for a class project promptly and I don't have time right now.
-I wouldn't mind a PR fixing it but I will fix this eventually.
 * I haven't done anything about the fact that the Nix setup is kinda hardcoded to x86_64-linux right now.
 Just patch it if you are building from a more fun architecture.